Curriculum & Instruction, M.Ed.

 |Semester Hours Required For Degree: 33|

-The Curriculum and Instruction Comprehensive Master's Program is part of the National Council for Accreditation of Teacher Education (NCATE) accredited Professional Education Unit but is not an initial certification program.
+The Curriculum and Instruction Comprehensive Master's Program is designed to develop master teachers who will be prepared for instructional and leadership roles in special education but is not an initial certification program.
 Although students earning the M.Ed. in Curriculum and Instruction may complete courses in more than one specialization, only one degree will be awarded.
 For specializations in Elementary Education Comprehensive, Middle Level Education Comprehensive, and Secondary Education Comprehensive, students will choose a cognate area in conjunction with an advisor.
 The M.Ed. in Curriculum and Instruction offers seven pre-approved cognates: Elementary; Middle-level; Secondary; Career & Technical; Instructional Technology; Reading Endorsement; and a Professional Training Option.
 Students pursuing the Professional Training Option must be enrolled in either the Middle Level Education Comprehensive or the Secondary Education Comprehensive Specializations.

 Tracks, options, and concentrations are an informal designation used by graduate programs to indicate areas of emphasis and research, but have no formal significance.
 They do not appear on the student transcript and diploma.